Welcome to the home of Dr Brendan S. Lanham, marine ecologist at Macquarie University, Australia.

 - An expanding seaweed (Caulerpa filiformis) and it’s effects on the invertebrates inhabiting surrounding (more palatable) seaweeds.

-I am currently a Research Assistant in the Applied Marine and Estuarine Ecology Lab working on microplastic sources and associated ecological impacts.
+I am currently a Research Assistant in the Benthic Ecology Lab working on oyster restoration and ecological engineering.